copier-org/copier/CONTRIBUTING.md

 We use some tools as part of our development workflow which you'll need to install into your host environment:

--   [poetry](https://python-poetry.org/) for packaging and dependency management
+-   [pdm](https://pdm.fming.dev/) for packaging, dev task and dependency management
--   [poethepoet](https://github.com/nat-n/poethepoet) for running development tasks

 Or you can use
 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/copier-org/copier)